mendix/docs/content/en/docs/howto8/mobile/hybrid-mobile/implement-sso-on-a-hybrid-app-with-mendix-and-saml.md

 To use the hybrid app package, follow these steps:

 1. Open your app in the Developer Portal.
-In the navigation pane on the left, click **Mobile App**.
+In the navigation pane, click **Mobile App**.
 2. Click **Publish for Mobile App Stores**:

     {{< figure src="/attachments/howto8/mobile/hybrid-mobile/implement-sso-on-a-hybrid-app-with-mendix-and-saml/download-hybrid-app-package-step1.png" >}}